Fact-checked by the ZeroinDaily editorial team

 Are Smart Rings Accurate Enough for Real Health Decisions?

-The U.S. Food and Drug Administration (FDA) classifies most smart rings as general wellness devices — not medical devices — which means accuracy claims are not independently verified unless the manufacturer pursues clearance.
+The Oura Ring has been cited in over 30 peer-reviewed studies, making its dataset the most validated among consumer rings, according to Oura’s published research index.
+The U.S. Food and Drug Administration (FDA) classifies most smart rings as general wellness devices, not medical devices, which means accuracy claims are not independently verified unless the manufacturer pursues clearance.
 Movano’s Evie Ring has pursued and received FDA registration for its blood pressure estimation feature, placing it in a separate regulatory category from peers.

 Limitations to Understand

 SpO2 readings on rings can be affected by cold fingers, tattoos on the digit, or ring fit.
-Most manufacturers report SpO2 accuracy within plus or minus 2% of clinical oximetry under ideal conditions — consistent with FDA guidance on consumer pulse oximetry limitations.
-If you are tracking chronic conditions, consult a physician before relying on ring data.
-For broader context on how AI and digital tools are improving personal health management, see how AI-powered tools are changing real-world decision-making.
+Most manufacturers report SpO2 accuracy within plus or minus 2% of clinical oximetry under ideal conditions, consistent with FDA guidance on consumer pulse oximetry limitations.
+If you are tracking a chronic condition, consult a physician before relying on ring data.

 How Do You Choose the Best Smart Ring for Your Specific Needs?